jsanchezamai/smartgardener/src/playground/smartgardener-node-red-wizard/README.md

 ![](sg-nr-ui-app-code.png)
 ![](sg-nr-ui-app.png)

-AddOns "The gardering agents library
+AddOns "The gardering agents library"
 =================
 CGV Cloud and CGV Brain components are documented at the analisis.
 Refer, please.